-Waste management strategies aimed at preventing the rapid consumption of natural resources and transforming waste from being a threat to the environment and human health into an input for the economy form the basis of the sustainable development approach, which is turning into a priority policy target on a global scale.
+Waste management strategies, aimed at preventing the rapid consumption of natural resources and transforming waste from being a threat to the environment and human health into an input for the economy, constitute the basis of the sustainable development approach that is becoming a priority policy target on a global scale.

 Türk Telekom carries out extensive work in the area of waste management within the scope of its sustainable environmental policy.

 Within the framework of the principles for sustainable development, the Zero Waste Project was launched in Turkey with the aim of protecting the country’s resources, curbing waste and leaving a clean and developed Turkey and a habitable world to future generations.

 Within the scope of the “Zero Waste” activities initiated by Türk Telekom employees who voluntarily participated in the Zero Waste Project, waste was separated by type, collected and recycled.

 As a result of 2018-2019 Zero Waste Project and the Company’s waste management efforts in 2019, 186.2 tons of paper, 18.8 tons of glass, 1,372.5 tons of plastic and 3,006.7 tons of metal waste were recycled, helping to protect the soil, sea and air.
 The medical waste generated within the Company was sent to licensed disposal facilities, contributing to the generation of renewable energy.

 Türk Telekom prevented water pollution and contributed to biodiesel production by recycling waste oils generated as a result of its activities in 2020.

 Türk Telekom takes actions for recycling wastes in a manner which does not harm the environment and is in accordance with the standards and methods specified in the relevant regulations, and disposal of waste if recycling is not possible.